-Injuries at work
+Injuries at work and workers compensation

 If you are injured at work it is important to follow the process below.
-This ensures the incident is properly reported and treated and claims can be processed quickly.
+This ensures the incident is properly reported and managed and claims can be processed quickly.

-1. Seek medical attention (if required)
+4. Seek medical attention where required.